Back to California

 Base Year Value

-The value of a property used to calculate its property tax, which usually does not change unless there is new construction or a change in ownership.
+The value assigned to a piece of real estate for property tax purposes, which generally does not change unless there is new construction or a change in ownership.

 Lien Date